jagadeeshramd/Pedestrian-Detection/README.md

 Developed under Verzeo's Artificial Intelligence Internship program.
 A simple pedestrian detection program that makes use of YOLOv3 model and OpenCV for image recognition

 #To run
+1. Download the repository
+2. Download the yolov3.weights file from [here](https://drive.google.com/file/d/1ifZ4WnXYOKHwSiKS9XfVuBJtaeZfNdIF/view?usp=sharing) and add the same to the yolo-coco folder.
-Download the repository and type the following in the command prompt.
+3. Type the following in the command prompt.

 `python pedestrian_detection.py --image images --yolo yolo-coco`